The EMBRACE trial and AUTO-CHECK study were developed and submitted with support from GCCTI.

 - Investigate associations between IRAEs and tumour response

-AUTO-CHECK includes 257 participants with over 450 real-time blood shipments from 48 sites to the central lab situated in the Australian National University.
+Participants and samples: AUTO-CHECK includes 257 participants with over 450 real-time blood shipments from 48 sites to the central lab situated in the Australian National University.
 Approximately 50 participants had blood samples following an IRAE.
-As at Q3 2022, serological profiling is complete.
-Whole genome sequencing has been completed.
-Immune profiling of PBMCs is ongoing.

-For more information about AUTO-CHECK, please visit the ANZCTR website or contact autocheck.study@sydney.edu.au.
+For more information about AUTO-CHECK, please visit the ANZCTR website or contact [email protected].